Sphinx of Naxos

 The first fragments were excavated from the sanctuary of the Temple of Apollo in 1860.
 The remainder was found in 1893.
-It was originally set up on a stele around 560 BC as an offering to the Temple of Apollo by Naxos, one of the richest Cycladic islands at the time.
+It was originally set up on a stele around 560 BC as a votive offering to the Temple of Apollo by Naxos, one of the richest Cycladic islands at the time.
 The overall height of the statue, the column and its base topped 12.5 meters.

 The Greek sphinx, a lion with the face of a human female, was considered as having ferocious strength, and was thought of as a guardian, often flanking the entrances to temples.
-Sphinxes depictions are generally associated with architectural structures such as royal tombs or religious temples.
+Sphinxes' depictions are generally associated with architectural structures such as royal tombs or religious temples.

 Description

 The famous Sphinx of the Naxians stood on a column that culminated in an Ionic capital.

 The statue of this mythical creature stood on a towering Ionic column, which may have been the oldest Ionic construction project in the site of the Oracle of Delphi.
 Her statue had been set up close to the Halos, the most sacred spot of Delphi, where Apollo had presumably killed the python.
 According to tradition and its mythological representation, the Sphinx had the face of a woman bearing an enigmatic smile, prey bird wings, and the body of a lioness.
 It was carved from a large piece of Naxian marble.
 The solid construction combined elements that gave the statue a character of motion and vitality, such are the details that depict the hair, chest, and wings.
 It is also notable because it is an early example of carving in-the-round, as opposed to relief carving that was common during that time.
 The monument was made entirely of marble and reached 12.45 meters in height.
 The monument created awe to the visitors and constituted a typical example of Naxian sculpture in its peak period, i.e. in the sixth century B.C.

 On the base there was an inscription dated to 328-327 B.C., renewing the promanteia for the Naxians:

 Thus, the Naxians had the right to acquire oracles first.